Hong Kong Journalists Association: Background

 Prior to 2006, the report was annually produced in partnership with ARTICLE 19, a London-based rights group.

 HKJA is an affiliated member of the International Federation of Journalists, the world's largest journalists' organisation.

 HKJA is also a member of the International Freedom of Expression Exchange, a global network of non-governmental organisations that monitors censorship worldwide and defends journalists, writers, Internet users and others who are persecuted for exercising their right to freedom of expression.

 Hong Kong's press consists of 23 Chinese dailies, 13 English dailies (one in Braille and one an Internet edition), 8 bilingual dailies and 5 Japanese publications.
 Of the 23 Chinese dailies, 17 mainly cover local and overseas news, while 4 specialise in finance.
 3 Chinese dailies and 4 bilingual dailies are published on the Internet.

 Funding

 To maintain its neutrality, HKJA is funded by membership fees and other fund-raising activities, such as annual dinners, seminars (for non-members), training courses etc.

 Membership classifications

 One may choose to join HKJA as a Full Member, Associate Member, Public Relations Member or Student Member.

+List of chairman

+The association has been chaired by Selina Cheng since June 2024.